 When the price does break, the line extended from the top edge then becomes a support.
 See Figure 4.

 On the fifteen minute chart, the success rate was 51.2% using the confirming candle method.
 However it was higher at 51.6% without using the first confirming candle.
 I measured success as the market’s breakout direction (up or down) in the time just after the pattern completed.
-See here for the method.

-Using a breakout candle can depend much on the interpretation.
+On possible cause is that using a breakout candle can depend much on the interpretation.
 If it’s a symbolic candle, such as a strong bullish engulfing pattern it can be a useful signal.
 Otherwise it’s questionable.

-In my view the candle method is better suited to longer timeframes.
 On shorter time frames, one or two candles alone can be unpredictable.
 This is especially so in a volatile forex breakout where the market will often whipsaw erratically.

 Using the moving average